 BCG is a germ related to the one that causes tuberculosis.
-BCG does not cause serious disease in humans, but it does activate the immune system.
-The BCG vaccine works like a cytokine by enhancing the entire immune system.
-It is not directed specifically at melanoma cells.
-It is sometimes used to help treat stage III melanomas by injecting it directly into tumors.
+BCG doesn’t cause serious disease in humans, but it does activate the immune system.
+The BCG vaccine is sometimes used to help treat stage III melanomas by injecting it directly into tumors.

-Imiquimod (Zyclara) is a drug that, when applied as a cream, stimulates a local immune response against skin cancer cells.
+Imiquimod (Zyclara) is a drug that is put on the skin as a cream.
+It stimulates a local immune response against skin cancer cells.
 For very early (stage 0) melanomas in sensitive areas on the face, some doctors may use imiquimod if surgery might be disfiguring.
 It can also be used for some melanomas that have spread along the skin.
 Still, not all doctors agree it should be used for melanoma.

-The cream is applied anywhere from once a day to 2 times a week for around 3 months.
-Some people may have serious skin reactions to this drug.
+The cream is usually applied 2 to 5 times a week for around 3 months.
+Some people have serious skin reactions to this drug.
 Imiquimod is not used for more advanced melanomas.

 Some other types of immunotherapy have shown promise in treating melanoma in early studies.
 At this time they are available only through clinical trials (see What’s new in melanoma skin cancer research?).